 Further, that the positive presence of a father is strongly associated with a higher count of social ties is consistent with the predictions of attachment theory (Bowlby, 1969, 1980; Singh, 1988), and yet this confidence derived from earlier and ongoing attachment is apparently important for developing new emotional connections with men, rather than being generally more robust.
 It’s likely that a positive father relationship leads to him introducing adult respondents to more people in his social network (social capital), leading to more opportunities for adults to build a more robust social network.
 The results for having divorced parents indicates yet another long-term outcome of parental divorce.
 In this case, that the number of ties may indicate a less robust social support system.
 Also consistent with attachment theory, social network development benefits from the confidence derived from the reliable presence of parents builds as that builds trust in social relations.

 The above discussion supports the concept of the ‘important father.’
-In support of the essential father hypothesis, father closeness often produces unique outcomes relative to mother closeness.
+In support of the essential father hypothesis, father closeness in this model produced distinct outcomes relative to mother closeness.
 For example, a close father is associated with a higher number of male social ties whereas a close mother is not.
 In fact, my models repeatedly uncovered that respondents, of both sexes, will tend to have a higher count of male ties in their networks even after all controls and parental variables are included.
 If fathers were not “essential,” associations between a “close” father and social network size and composition would be the same as a “close” mother.
 Fathers may generate unique forms of social capital due to their gendered parental status and how it manifests within the context of society.
 That is, gender roles often dictate the acceptability of how “close” a male is to get to others and how that closeness should manifest itself (Floyd & Morman, 1997; Swain, 1989; Wood & Inman, 1993).
 Furthermore, previous research has identified that men are often unwilling or unable to communicate affection with their own children even when they’re emotionally close (Morman, Floyd, 1999).
 In other words, that fathers communicate closeness in a different way could, potentially, explain why their closeness results in unique outcomes relative to mother closeness.

 Limitations